montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 -----------------------

 This subfolder contains functions that are called in the other scripts.
 It is a way to avoid cluttering the main scripts.
-I have tried to give expressive names to every function so it is clear what they are doing, but if you really want to understand what is happening in the analysis and data processing scripts, you need to check out the functions here.
+We have tried to give transparent names to every function so it is clear what they are doing, but if you really want to understand what is happening in the analysis and data processing scripts, you need to check out the functions here.